 Best Community Colleges in West Virginia

-If you're interested in a real-life education, the West Virginia Community & Technical College System says they have you covered.
+That money can be used to obtain real-world skills and a practical education through the West Virginia Community and Technical College System.
 Known as CTCS, the system includes nine schools across the state and has served more than 150,000 students since 2008.
 However, they aren't the only place to get career training in West Virginia.
 The state also has career centers offering quality programs to those seeking technical skills.

 The best community colleges in West Virginia meet the needs of diverse students.
 They may offer certificate programs that can have students ready for the workforce in less than a year as well as technical degrees and skill set training programs.
 Meanwhile, credits from some associate degree programs can be transferred to one of the top four-year schools in West Virginia and used as the foundation for a bachelor's degree.